-The primary funding source for the SDGFP's private land habitat programs is from hunting licenses and Wildlife Restoration (Pittman-Robertson) funds.
+The primary funding source for the GFP's private land habitat programs is from hunting licenses and Wildlife Restoration (Pittman-Robertson) funds.
 Conservation programs available through federal farm programs have placed numerous acres of habitat on marginal cropland acres.
 As a result of prospering wildlife populations, in particular pheasants, hunting license sales have provided adequate funding to support habitat and public access programs that complement CRP and other habitat programs.
-While reliable funding has been provided by traditional sources, SDGFP should explore and consider alternative sources to meet the demand of maintaining a solid foundation of high quality habitat.
+While traditional funding sources has provided a reliable source for private lands project funding, in recent years GFP is working on expanding its habitat funding by working collaboratively with conservation entities and organizations through a variety of funding mechanisms such as the North American Wetlands Conservation Act (NAWCA), National Fish and Wildlife Foundation (NFWF), and the Regional Conservation Partnership Program (RCPP).